LOO-PIT predictive model checking: Dependence-aware uniformity tests

 \paragraph{PRIT-C} Individual tests are based on binomial distributions.
 For a given sample $u_1,\ldots,u_n$, the ECDF evaluated at a point $z_i \in (0,1)$ is $F(z_i) = \frac{1}{n}\sum_{j=1}^n \mathbb{I}(u_j \le z_i)$.
 If $u_j$ are discrete (e.g., rank-based PIT values), choosing the partition points to form a subset of these category values yields $\Pr(u_j \le z_i) = z_i$ for all $j$ \citep{sailynoja2022graphical}.
 It then follows that the scaled ECDF values are binomially distributed as $nF(z_i) \sim \mathrm{Bin}(n, z_i)$.
 This last fact allows us to construct individual $p$-values for ranks similarly to before,

 \paragraph{PIET-C} Individual tests are constructed with respect to any continuous distribution.
 We assume that $u_i$ are continuous and denote by $F^{-1}_X$ the inverse CDF of a continuous random variable $X$.
 The pseudo-values obtained via the transformation $F^{-1}_X(u_i)$ can then be regarded as samples from the distribution of $X$ under the null hypothesis.
 This follows from applying the PIT (Section~\ref{sec:pit}) in reverse: if $u_1,\ldots,u_n$ are marginally uniform, then $F^{-1}_X(u_1),\ldots,F^{-1}_X(u_n)$ are marginally distributed as $X$.
-We leverage this principle to perform pointwise uniformity checks by comparing each pseudo-value $F^{-1}_X(u_i)$---in the X's space---to its theoretical distribution $F_X$.
-When the null distribution $F_X$ is not symmetric, the corresponding \textit{p}-value $p^{(i)}$ is computed as described in Eq.~\eqref{pbeta},
+We leverage this principle to perform pointwise uniformity checks by comparing each pseudo-value $F^{-1}_X(u_i)$---in the X's space---to its theoretical distribution $F_X$. \textit{p}-values $p^{(i)}$ are computed as in Eq.~\eqref{pbeta},

-For symmetric distributions of $X$ (e.g., Gaussian), the \textit{p}-value is computed as the tail probability in the direction of the observed statistic, doubled to account for equally extreme deviations in the opposite tail: $p^{(i)}=2\times \Pr\big\{X>|F_X^{-1}(u_i)|\big\},\ \ i=1\ldots,n.$

 Although valid (marginal) tests will produce uniformly distributed $p$-values, $p^{(i)}\sim \Uniform(0,1)$ under the null, they will inherit the dependence induced by the type of dependence structure present among $u_1,\ldots,u_n$, with additional dependency that arises from the ordering (or ranking) transformation in the case of order- and rank-based tests.